monkey-mode/kubernetes-for-local-development/2: Working with Kubernetes Objects.md

   password: cGFzc3dvcmQ=
 ```

-Note: The values are Base64 encoded.
+The values are Base64 encoded.
 To encode a string:
 ```bash
 echo -n "user" | base64
 ```